uetiko/Mexican-national-catalog-of-postal-codes/README.md

 ## Install

 ### First
-The `model.sql` has a sql model to loader in your database schema
+The `model.sql` has a sql model to loader in your database schema.

+you need load the `zone.sql` and `settlement_type.sql`

 ### Second
 select the state file that you want to load, execute all sql files and execute to the end the file that have named: `postCodeJoin_< state >.sql`